LPuehringerStudent/WMC-Project/project.md

-# Project Title: *Minecraft Farmpedia*
+# Project Title: *Function/Index*

 ## Project Overview
-*Create an index for Minecraft Farms where you can search for a specific item you want to have farmed and in which Minecraft version it should work.
+*Create an index for progrmming functions where you can search for a specific function you want to know more about.
- There will be step by step guides with pictures provided by Laurenz (for example blueprints)*
+ There will be examples and parameters listed*

 ## Objectives
-- A website to help new people who want to build farms and it will also assist ourselves in building such farms!
+- A website to help programmers like us learn more about different functions in C# and C!

 ## How did we get to this?

-- It happens pretty often that you want to create a farm in servers, which is mostly complicated to create so we had to search it up on YouTube which is really time consuming.
-So a simple solution would be an overview of farms all in one website.
+- If you dont know how to exactly use a function and the IDE isnt really helpful.
+You probably go to the Internet where all Information is from random people arguing and most of the time not very helpful.
 ## Features
 The website will include the following features:

 1. **Homepage**
-   - A list of all farms.
-You can filter of desired items and versions.
+   - A collections of all functions.
+You can sort by programming language and via a search bar.
 2. **Navigation Menu**
-   - Filtering and reset button of the filters and all Farms currently known
+   - A search bar and a filter option

 ## Technologies Used